kinix/Babur/README.md

 The bot's capabilities are rolling dice and converting some imperial units to metric units.

+If you want to learn something about DnD, Babür can find an URL to learn it.

 In addition, Babür can answer some questions with random responses. (this feature is WIP)

 ## Installing